Lumkani/lumkani-blog/tutorials/README.md

 <li>
 <strong>In development</strong>
 <p>
-someone started to work on the task.
+Someone has started to work on the task.
 The task owner creates a <strong>feature branch</strong> and starts to have fun with it.
+Initially, the <strong>Main task (or Story)</strong> stays in <strong>Selected for developement</strong> stage and only the subtasks are moved to other stage.
+If any new task is needed to be created due to a new information found or, sometimes, a bug, it is created under the  <strong>Main task</strong>.
 </p>
 </li>